vsilent/smarty-bot/README.md

-SmartyBot
+About
 ==========

-SmartyBot is a xmpp (gtalk) chat bot written in python and uses 0MQ lib.
+smarty-bot is a http/websocket/xmpp(gtalk) chat bot written in python and uses 0MQ lib.
 It converts speech or chat commands into python actions.
 <br>

 For now it is just a very simple chat bot which can execute natural language commands.
 It's more than just a chat bot it executes natural language commands into real actions ( turn on lights, make coffee, open door, remind me etc. ) . <br>